coatyio/coaty-website/collections/_pages/nutshell.md

 We believe Coaty is a major step forward in practice that allows developers to create more powerful collaborative applications with less complexity and in less time.

+## Why use Coaty

+To realize decentralized, collaborative applications Coaty leverages the publish-subscribe paradigm by making use of existing pub-sub messaging protocols.
+The reason is to provide a powerful yet easy to use high-level abstraction of essential collaboration features without coping with the low-level complexities of pub-sub transport layers:

+* **Beyond messaging**: object-centric interaction replaces message-centric programming.
+* **Efficient and easy programmability**: use Reactive Programming for handling asynchrounous event streams in a declarative way.
+* **Two-way communication patterns and many-to-many communication flows**: realized on top of classic pub-sub communication to enable sophisticated features such as live queries or context-filtered remote operation calls with progressive results.
+* **Routing of information flows** by dynamic subscriptions based on context.
+* **Spatial filtering of information flows** by location and proximity aware subscriptions.
+* **Adapt communication infrastructure to your use case needs**: choose among different broker-based or brokerless transport bindings.
+* **Track liveliness of objects and agents** across your distributed system and their lifecycles.
+* **Cross platform deployments** by interoperable framework implementations.

+Read on to gain a deeper understanding of Coaty's underlying technical concepts.

 <a name="lightweight-and-modular-framework-architecture"></a>